bookmd/nconf-credstash/README.md

 ### Other options
 1. `separator` - a separator string for keys in CredStash.
 Requierd.
 2. `table` - The table in DynamoDB.
 The default is credential-store.
 Optional.
 3. `region` - AWS region.
-Optioanl.
+Optional.
 4. `environment` - CredStash environment.
 Optional.

 ## Running tests